twisterghost/jankbot/README.md

 modules to your config file. **Be sure to use commas to separate the module names!**

+**To remove modules**, simply run `node config module remove` and follow the instructions, or manually remove by reversing the steps to add the module.

 ## Administrating Your Jankbot
 To use the admin commands, you will need to let Jankbot know who is an admin.
 To do this, you will need to add the Steam ID numbers to the config file.
 To find out your steam ID number, run Jankbot and message him saying "ping".
 Jankbot will respond saying "pong" and your Steam ID.

+Another way to get your ID is to visit http://steamidfinder.com/ and type in your Steam login.
+It will come back with something like `STEAM_0:0:#########`.
+Take that text and paste it into the search box and search again, then it will give your 17 digit steam ID.

 Once you have your Steam ID, add it to the `admins` property in the config file.

+**You can again use the config program or do this manually.**

 If your steam ID was 12345654321, your config file would look like this:

 ```javascript